2022 - Call For Papers

 Authors can revise their paper as many times as needed up to the paper submission deadline.
 Changes to the paper will not be allowed while the paper is being reviewed.
 During the discussion phase (between area chairs, reviewers and authors), edits will again be allowed; a pdfdiff will be done against the submission at the paper submission deadline.
 Area chairs and reviewers reserve the right to ignore changes that are significant from the original scope of the paper.
 As in the past three years, workshops will have their own organisation and call for contributions.

-- There will be a strict upper limit of 9 pages for the main text of the initial submission, with unlimited additional pages for citations.
+- There will be a strict upper limit of 9 pages for the main text of the submission, with unlimited additional pages for citations.
+This page limit applies to both the initial and final camera ready version.

 - Authors may use as many pages of appendices (after the bibliography) as they wish, but reviewers are not required to read these.